MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 ## Considerations and limitations

 * The admin monitoring workspace is a read-only workspace.
 [Workspace roles](/power-bi/collaborate-share/service-roles-new-workspaces#workspace-roles) don't have the same capabilities as they do in other workspaces.
-Users, including admins, are not able to edit or view properties of items such as datasets and reports in the workspace.
+Users, including admins, are not able to edit or view properties of items such as semantic models and reports in the workspace.

 * Sovereign clouds are not supported.

-* Users granted *build* permissions to a dataset in the monitoring workspace, show as having *read* permissions."
+* Users granted *build* permissions to a semantic model in the monitoring workspace, show as having *read* permissions."

 ## Next steps